2020 Pacific typhoon season: Typhoon Molave (Quinta)

 On October 23, the JMA began tracking a tropical depression approximately 190 nmi north of Palau.
 On the same day, PAGASA followed suit as the system formed inside of the Philippine Area of Responsibility (PAR), east of Mindanao, and named the system Quinta.
-On October 24, the JTWC also recognized the system as a tropical depression.
-At 15:00 of the same day, the JTWC upgraded the system into a tropical storm, with the JMA and PAGASA doing the same a few hours apart from each other.
+JTWC followed suit and recognized as Tropical Depression 21W.
 Now a tropical storm, the system was named Molave by the JMA.
-On October 25, PAGASA upgraded the system into a severe tropical storm as it tracked closer to the Bicol Region.
-Later that day, the PAGASA then upgraded Molave into a typhoon as it headed for Albay and Camarines Sur, prompting the raising of Signal #3 tropical cyclone warnings for both and adjacent provinces.
-Moments later, the JMA also upgraded the system to a typhoon and the JTWC followed a few hours later.
-At 18:10 PHT (10:10 UTC), Molave made its first landfall on the San Miguel Island in Albay, with another in Malinao just 40 minutes later.
-Molave made a total of 5 landfalls in the Luzon area before entering the South China Sea on October 26.
+As it nears over the Bicol Region, PAGASA later upgraded Molave into a severe tropical storm on October 25.
+Before landfall, all agencies were later upgraded to typhoon status, which prompted the warning for the province to Signal #3 in response to the approach of the typhoon.
+At 18:10 PHT (10:10 UTC), Molave made its first landfall in San Miguel Island in Albay, with another in Malinao just 40 minutes later.
+Molave made 3 more landfalls in San Andres, Quezon, Torrijos, Marinduque and Pola, Oriental Mindoro before entering the South China Sea on October 26.
 On October 27 at 00:00 UTC, Molave left the PAR, with PAGASA issuing their last bulletin for the system later at 15:00.
-After that, Typhoon Molave intensified even more and peaked as a Category 3-equivalent typhoon in the South China Sea.
+Molave continue to intensify more and peaked as a Category-3 typhoon.
+As the system continued westwards, the storm began to slowly weaken as it approached Vietnam.
+Molave made landfall on Quảng Ngãi province, Central Vietnam at 10:10 UTC+7 (03:10 UTC), October 28 with category 2 typhoon strength.
+The storm rapidly weakened once inland, with the JTWC issuing their final warning on the system as the storm's convection became increasingly disorganized.
+The storm dissipated shortly afterward, over Myanmar.

 As of 9 November 2020, the NDRRMC reported that 27 people were killed, 40 people were injured and four went missing after the typhoon.
-Damage from infrastructure and agriculture counted to be ₱1.56 billion (US$32.2 million) and ₱2.66 billion (US$54.9 million) respectively, with a total damage of ₱4.22 billion (US$87.1 million) nationwide.
-In Vietnam, Molave left 41 dead, 143 were injured and 42 people missing.
-Economic losses were estimated to be 12.92 trillion dong (US$558 million).
+Damage from infrastructure and agriculture counted to be ₱1.56 billion (US$32.2 million) and ₱2.66 billion (US$55 million) respectively, with a total damage of ₱4.22 billion (US$87.2 million) nationwide.